Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

     table_name : str
         Specifies the name of the destination data table (within the db_name database) for storage of scraped records

+- **inat_creds.py**<br/>
+This file must be edited by the user to include a valid iNaturalist *username* and *password*
+- **inat_search_params.py**<br/>
+This editable file is the 'control panel' of the application.
+Users set the values of key variables, which are imported into the main script to control the scrape job.
+The following variables can be manipulated: